Bareboat Yacht Charter FAQ’s

 As with all vacations, arranging your travel insurance before leaving home is advisable.
 It should include cancellation insurance that will protect your booking deposit.

 What are the safety standards of the yachts?

 All the safety equipment of the yachts meets the safety standards set by the local maritime authority.

 Where can we get sailing information regarding the local waters?

-Please note: Bareboat Charter yachts are only booked from Saturday to Saturday for periods of 7,14,21 days.
-Bareboat Charter yachts return to the marina on a Friday afternoon, the yacht is cleared Saturday morning to be cleaned and made ready for the next charter client that same Saturday afternoon.
+Please note: Bareboat Charter yachts are generally booked from Saturday to Saturday for 7,14, or 21 days.
+Bareboat Charter yachts return to the marina on a Friday afternoon; the yacht is cleared Saturday morning to be cleaned and made ready for the next charter client that same Saturday afternoon.